eolphd/earth-analytics-python-env/README.md

 * Max Joseph  (@mbjoseph)
 * Martha Morrissey

-## Getting started with the Conda Environment
+## Getting started with the Conda Env.

 ### 1. Install the Earth Lab Conda Environment on your Local Computer.